Madison Avenue TMS News

 ECT’s potential cognitive side effects include memory loss, specifically retrograde amnesia (difficulty recalling past events) and anterograde amnesia (difficulty forming new memories).
 This can disrupt personal, professional, and social affairs, making it more difficult for the depressed patient to reintegrate into a regular, healthy routine.

 ECT’s effectiveness is often acknowledged, especially in cases of severe depression where rapid intervention is necessary.
 In one study of TMS versus ECT for patients with MDD, ECT outperformed TMS on the Hamilton Rating Scale for Depression, reducing symptoms by 15 points as opposed to 9 points for TMS (3).
-However, TMS has an excellent track record of alleviating symptoms of depression, and the advantages of TMS in terms of safety, convenience, and long-term prospects make it a preferable first option for many patients with treatment-resistant depression.
+However, the TMS success rate for alleviating symptoms of depression is excellent, and the advantages of TMS in terms of safety, convenience, and long-term prospects make it a preferable first option for many patients with treatment-resistant depression.

 What Is One Serious Drawback Of Using ECT To Treat Depression?